cloudflare/cloudflare-docs/content/support/Traffic/Waiting Room/Cloudflare Waiting Room — FAQ.md

 ___

-## Why do I see a few users being queued in the dashboard?
+## Why are a few users being queued in the dashboard?

 Some users might be queued before your waiting room reaches is limit due to architectural designs.
-For more details on the behavior and how to fix it, see [Monitor Waiting Rooms](https://developers.cloudflare.com/waiting-room/how-to/monitor-waiting-room#queueing-activation).
+For more details on the behavior and how to fix it, refer to [Monitor Waiting Rooms](https://developers.cloudflare.com/waiting-room/how-to/monitor-waiting-room#queueing-activation).

 ___